flyingmutant/changepoint/README.md

 # Changepoint [![GoDoc][godoc-img]][godoc] [![CI][ci-img]][ci]

-Changepoint is a Go library for changepoint detection.
+Changepoint is a Go library for changepoint detection with support for nonparametric distributions.

 ## License